William Birdwood: Gallipoli

 Birdwood took effective command of the First Australian Imperial Force in May 1915 while still commanding Allied troops on the ground at Gallipoli.
 He launched a major attack on Ottoman positions in August 1915 (the Battle of Sari Bair) but failed to dislodge them from the peninsula.
 Notwithstanding this, Birdwood was the only corps commander opposed to abandoning Gallipoli.
-He was promoted to the permanent rank of lieutenant general on 28 October 1915 and given command of the newly formed Dardanelles Army: the one outstanding success of the campaign was the evacuation led by Birdwood, which took place in December 1915 and January 1916, when the entire force was withdrawn before any Ottoman reaction.
+He was promoted to the substantive rank of lieutenant general on 28 October 1915 and given command of the newly formed Dardanelles Army: the one outstanding success of the campaign was the evacuation led by Birdwood, which took place in December 1915 and January 1916, when the entire force was withdrawn before any Ottoman reaction.

 Western Front

-Sir Douglas Haig with his army commanders and their chiefs of staff, November 1918.
-Front row, left to right: Sir Herbert Plumer, Sir Douglas Haig, Sir Henry Rawlinson.
-Middle row, left to right: Sir Julian Byng, Sir William Birdwood, Sir Henry Horne.
-Back row, left to right: Sir Herbert Lawrence, Sir Charles Kavanagh, Brudenell White, Percy, Louis Vaughan, Archibald Montgomery-Massingberd, Hastings Anderson.
+Field Marshal Sir Douglas Haig (centre front) with his senior commanders and staff officers at Cambrai, France, 11 November 1918.
+Stood in the centre of the second row, to Haig's left, is General Sir William Birdwood.

 In February 1916 the Australian and New Zealand contingents, back in Egypt, underwent reorganisation to incorporate the new units and reinforcements that had accumulated during 1915: the Australian and New Zealand Army Corps was replaced by two corps, I ANZAC Corps and II ANZAC Corps, and Birdwood reverted to the command of II ANZAC Corps.
 When I ANZAC Corps became the first to depart for France, Birdwood, as senior corps commander, took over command.
 During early 1916 Birdwood advocated for the formation of an Australian and New Zealand Army or a Dominion Army also including Canadian forces under his command, but this did not occur.

 Birdwood was promoted to the permanent rank of full general on 23 October 1917 with command of a formation then known as the Australian Corps in November 1917.
 He was also appointed aide-de-camp general to the King on 2 November 1917 and given command of the British Fifth Army on 31 May 1918 and led the Army at the liberation of Lille in October 1918 and at the liberation of Tournai in November 1918.

 After the war

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

-Birdwood was made a Baronet, of Anzac and of Totnes, in the County of Devon, on 29 December 1919.
+Birdwood was made a Baronet, of Anzac and of Totnes, in the county of Devon, on 29 December 1919.
 He toured Australia to great acclaim in 1920 and then became general officer commanding the Northern Army in India in October of that year.
 He was promoted to field marshal (with the corresponding honorary rank in the Australian Military Forces) on 20 March 1925 and, having been appointed a Member of the Executive Council of the Governor-General of India in July 1925, he went on to be Commander-in-Chief, India, in August 1925.